Pers, Cantal

 Pers ([pɛʁs]; Pers) is a former commune in the Cantal department in south-central France.
 On 1 January 2016, it was merged into the new commune Le Rouget-Pers.

 It is on the edge of the Châtaigneraie and near the Ségala.
 It is also adjacent to the lake of Saint-Étienne-Cantalès, a large body of water formed by the damming of the river Cère for hydro electric purposes.

 The village also has a very good go-cart track, and regularly hosts championship races.

-As well as the church and the town hall, there are two bars, and a camping site.
+As well as a church and the town hall, there are two bars, and a camping site.
 Gites may also be rented from the farm.
 There are no shops.